A rare thing - a mediocre Gregory Peck

 There’s a William Tell bit running through the plot.

 The Earl Rath photography is lovely and the Dave Grusin music more than satisfactory but the story is a bit of a dud and the direction at best bread-and-butter.
-The film is second-rate – a rarity indeed for a Western starring Gregory Peck.
+The film is ordinary – a rarity for a Western starring Gregory Peck.
+Though he could do total turkeys of the How the West was Won and Mackenna's Gold kind, pictures like The Gunfighter and The Bravados put him right up there with the top Western actors.